CAIJ-UW/ATIP-OCR/README.md

 ```

 #### Step six: copy the pathname of the folder you downloaded, unzipped, and saved in step one
 We need to obtain the full directory pathname of the folder that you downloaded, unzipped, and saved in step one.
-This is a copy of the repistory and contains the sample ATI disclosures and scripts we will need to run the Tesseract OCR engine.
-To obtain the exact pathname to this folder, simply open the folder on your computer, click the gear wheel at the top, and select the "copy as Pathname" option from the list.
-This will copy the name of the pathname to your clipboard.
+This is a copy of the repository and contains the sample ATI/FOI disclosures and scripts we will need to run the Tesseract OCR engine.
+To obtain the exact pathname to this folder, simply open the folder on your computer, click the gear wheel at the top of the window, and select the "copy as Pathname" option from the list.
+This will copy the full pathname to your clipboard.

 #### Step seven: change your working directory in the Terminal
-Change your working directory using the pathname you just copied to your clipboard in step six.
+We will now change our working directory using the pathname you just copied to your clipboard.
 To do this, we will return to the Terminal, first writing "cd" followed by the pathname we just copied (pasted into the Terminal using command + V).
 The end result will look something like this:
 ```
 cd <path/name>
 ```
-To be more exact, if your name was Jane, and you saved the folder on your desktop, it would look like this:
+To be more exact, if your name was Jane, and you saved the folder on your desktop, it should look something like this:
 ```
 cd /Users/jane/Desktop/ATIP-OCR-master
 ```